CarnegieHall/archivesspace-importguide/archivesspace-import.md

 ## Start ArchivesSpace

-To start the Demo version of AS we need to execute manually the program directory.
-To run it just execute on the computer terminal one of those scripts.
-ArchivesSpace will start in foreground model, so you must keep open the terminal window (if you close it the program shuts down).
+To start the Demo version of ArchivesSpace (AS) we need to change to the program directory and execute the scripts which starts AS.
+AS will start in foreground model, so you must keep the Terminal window open for the entire session (if you close it, the program shuts down).
 Java 1.6 (or newer) is required.

 |On Windows|On Linux and OSX|